-ricado cintor timos in 24m format (minimi)

-Day Monday to Thursday
+Standard days and timings, where you intend to use the premise Please enter times in 24hr format (HH:MM) ses for late night refreshment.(please read guidance note 7)

+Day Every Day

 23:00

-01:00

-Late Night Refreshment Stan dard Times

-Standard days and timings, where you intend to Please enter times in 24hr format (HH:MM) to use the premises for late night refreshment.(please read guidance note 7)

-Day Sunday

-23:00

-01:00

-Late Night Refreshment Standard Times

-Standard days and timings, where you intend to Please enter times in 24hr format (HH:MM) to use the premises for late night refreshment.(please read guidance note 7)

-Day Friday to Saturday

-23:00
+00:00

 Late Night Refreshment

-Will the provision of late night refreshment take place indoors or outdoors or both? (please read guidance note 3) Both
+Will the provision of late night refreshment take place indoors or outdoors or both? (please read guidance note 3) Indoors

-Please provide further details (please read guidance note 4)
+Please provide further details.(please read guidance note 4) Provision of hot drinks and hot food.

 State any seasonal variations for the provision of late night refreshment.(please read guidance note 5)

-Please state any non-standard timings, where you intend to use the premises for late night refreshmentat different times from the Standard days and times listed?(please read guidance note 6) NEW YEARS DAY AND NEW YEARS EVE 23:00 TO 04:00
+Please state any non-standard timings, where you intend to use the premises for late night refreshmentat different times from the Standard days and times listed?(please read guidance note 6) NYE - from the end of hours permitted on New Years Eve to the start of trade on New Years Day.

-Opening Hours Standard Times

-Standard days and timings, where the premises are open to the 24hr format (HH:MM) e public. (please read guidance note 7) Please enter times in

-Day Monday to Thursday

-11:00

-01:00

-Opening Hours Standard Times
+Supply of Alcohol Standard Times

-Standard days and timings, where the premises are open to the 24hr format (HH:MM) e public. (please read guidance note 7) Please enter times in
+Standard days and timings, where you intend to use the premises for the supply of alcohol. (please read guidance note 7) Please enter times in 24hr format (HH:MM)

-Day Sunday
+Day Every Day

-11:00

-01:00
+09:00

+23:30